JoshDevHub/Chess/README.md

 ## The Rules of Chess

 Chess is an abstract strategy board game.
 Two players, one controlling the white pieces and the other with the black pieces, compete against each other to see who can checkmate the other player's king.
-I've written up a brief glossary for people unfamiliar with the rules of the game, as understanding a lot of these rules will be important for following my decisions with developing the game:
+I've written up a brief glossary for people unfamiliar with the rules of the game, as understanding a lot of these rules will be important for following my development decisions:

 #### **Bishop**
 Each player is given two Bishop pieces to start the game.
 These pieces can move diagonally any number of uninterrupted squares.